timmendenhall/timmendenhall.com/_posts/2018-05-06-aseprite-import-in-godot-3.md

 ![Godot 3 Png Turn Off Filter]({{ "/assets/images/godot-aseprite/godot-png-filter-off.png" | absolute_url }})

-I took some additional steps in this example project and set a design size resolution of 128x128 pixels.
+I took some additional steps in this example project.
+I set a design size resolution of 128x128 pixels since the sprite we're using right now is very small.
 I also set the Stretch mode to 2D and expand.
+And setting the test size to 512x512 pixels makes the window pop up in that size when testing, but, it'll now take the 128x128 design size and scale it up to fit the screen.
+You want that scale factor to be a whole number, so in this case it's 4 because 512 divided by 128 equals 4.
+That just means we design the game at 128x128 then take that and scale it up 4x and place that in the 512x512 window.

 You can find these settings under `Project -> Project Settings -> Display (Window)`.
 I plan on writing up an even more detailed tutorial in the future on how you can come up with a perfect design size and set your project up for it.